Skip to content

 Q: Is the survey anonymous?

-A: Students cannot be identified and are not asked personal identifying information such as their name, where they live, etc. When your students complete the survey, please do not have them working in pairs and ask them not to look at what other students are doing.
+A: We do not want to be able to identify any students who complete the survey.
+They are not asked their name, date of birth, where they live, etc. When your students complete the survey, please advise them to do this alone, and ask them not to look at what other students are doing.

 Q: Do I need to let the IT Support Team in my school/college know about the survey?

 A: Yes, please let your IT Support Team know about the survey, so they can make sure your firewall is not blocking the survey and please ask your IT manager to whitelist it.
-They will need to know the URL is https://oxwell2023ops.fabsurveys.co.uk/ and this is the same for each page.
+They will need to know the URL.

-Some schools may have a safety mechanism where key words trigger a screenshot of the pupil’s device.
+Some schools may have a safety mechanism where key words trigger a screenshot of the student’s device.
 There are a number of words within the survey that may trigger this.
-Can you please ensure it is disabled for the survey, and please inform your pupils that it has been disabled.
+It is essential that for the purposes of the survey and the respect we have for the privacy of the students completing the survey that this is disabled for the period of time that the survey is being conducted, and please inform your students that it has been disabled.

 Q: Why is the link to the survey not working?